RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlmfdbfh/README.md

 8. Start a TN3270 terminal emulator, and connect to port 9023.

-   The Bankdemo application login screen should load.
+   The Bankdemo application login screen loads.

 9. Enter a valid user ID - a suitable one is `B0001`.
-You can use any character for the password as the password is not validated.
+You can use any character for the password because the password is not validated.

 10. In ESCWA, select the BANKMFDB server under **Directory Servers > Default**.
 See the options on the **General** tab.
 Also, click the downwards arrow next to **General** and click any of the menu items to explore the server configuration.

-11. The `sources\jcl\ZBNKSTMT.jcl` file can be used to run a JCL batch job via the **JES**, **Control** ESCWA dropdown menu.
+11. The `sources\jcl\ZBNKSTMT.jcl` file can be used to run a JCL batch job via the **JES**, **Control** ESCWA drop-down menu.